 GatorZone's Scott Carter documented much of Florida's dominance on Sunday — and yet he neglected to mention Florida's lacrosse team, still a top-10 team in both polls that matter in the sport.
 It's easy to innocently forget a good team exists at Florida, simply because there are so many.

 Of Florida's 14 teams currently in season — baseball, men's and women's basketball, men's and women's golf, gymnastics, lacrosse, softball, men's and women's swimming and diving, men's and women's tennis, and men's and women's indoor track — 13 are ranked in the top 25 in at least one of their sport's polls.
-10 of those 13 ranked teams are in the top 10 of their respective polls; only two of those 10 top-10 teams have never won a national championship, and neither softball nor lacrosse has been a varsity sport at Florida for 20 years.
+10 of those 13 ranked teams are in the top 10 of their respective polls; only two of those 10 top-10 teams have never won a national championship, and those sports, softball and lacrosse, haven't been varsity sports at Florida for 20 years yet.

 But the other 2013-14 Gators squads have left that terrible season in the dust of the fall, to the delight of the growing number of Florida fans who care about more than just football.
 And Florida's all-around brilliance is the foundation for honest, smirky retorts to the same lame jokes about that 4-8 season, and charges that Florida is a "football school."